PCOS Treatment In Ayurveda

 In Ayurveda various menstrual issues is mentioned under artava vaha sroto dushti.
 PCOS is a complex disorder which falls in artava kshaya, anartava, rasa vaha sroto dushti and medo vaha sroto dushti.

-There is a definite cure for PCOS in ayurveda.
-But you must be patiently strong and willing as treatment may extend upto 6 months or 1 year because natural remedies for PCOS take time to cure.
+There is a definite cure for PCOS in ayurveda but you must be patient as treatment may extend upto 6 months or 1 year because natural remedies for PCOS take time to cure.